 At night, the marketplace in the city center is lively with many merchants selling souvenirs, food, clothes, and drinks.
 Unique things you can buy here are rose marmalade, egg soy milk, and roasted banana.

 Da Lat is a place where you can be at one with nature.
 With gorgeous places to visit such as Datanla waterfall, Cam Ly waterfall, Dankia lake, and Dalat’s flower garden, it is the ideal place to escape the hustle and bustle of city life.

 11 – Hà Nội

-Ha Noi, the capital of Vietnam, is unique.
+Ha Noi, the capital of Vietnam and its largest city, is unique.
 It is not commercialized like Ho Chi Minh, it is not filled with natural attractions like some other cities, and it does not have many famous Buddhist temples.
-However, Ha Noi has a special charm: a mix of a modern city and historical landmarks.
+However, Ha Noi has a special charm: a mix of a modern city and historical structures and landmarks.

 Ho Guom (Guom Lake, or Sword Lake), for example, has a famous folktale people still tell until this day: when King Le Loi passed by this lake, a giant golden tortoise gave him a sword to defend the country from invaders.